Skip to main content

 texts

-Debt funds or debt mutual funds invest primarily in fixed-income securities such as government bonds, corporate bonds, treasury bills and commercial papers.
-Such funds typically offer stable returns with low-to-moderate risk and may be suitable for conservative investors seeking potentially modest returns or those looking to diversify their portfolio across debt and equity to balance return risk and return potential.
+Debt funds are mutual funds that invest primarily in fixed-income securities such as government bonds, corporate bonds, treasury bills and commercial papers.
+They typically offer modest returns and entail low/low-to-moderate risk.
+They can be suitable for conservative investors, those with short-term goals, and those looking to diversify their portfolio across debt and equity to balance risk and return potential.

 How do debt funds work?

-Debt mutual funds invest in a diversified portfolio of debt or fixed-income instruments.
-Such funds may invest in short-term, medium-term, long-term fixed income instruments or a combination of these, depending on the scheme category and investment objective.
+Debt mutual funds invest in a diverse portfolio of such securities.
+They may invest in short-term, medium-term, long-term fixed-income instruments or a combination of these, depending on the scheme category and investment objective.

 Who should invest in debt funds?